srobo/docs/team_admin/user_accounts.md

 1. Under 'Type' change the selection to 'Team Leader'
 1. Click 'Submit' to save the changes

-Feel free to add as many team leader accounts as you like, there's no upper limit.
+Feel free to add as many team leader accounts as you like; there's no upper limit.

 ### Account maintenance